Seven Oaks & Ross House Museum

 • Contemporary Artists

 William Coldwell was born in England in 1834 to unknown parents.
-He settled in Canada in 1854 and married Jemima Ross, the youngest daughter of Alexander and Sarah Ross, in 1860.
+He settled in Canada in 1854 and married Jemima Ross, the youngest daughter of Alexander and Sarah Ross, in 1860, and became the second husband of Jemima McKenzie Ross in 1875.

 The Nor'Wester